Numbers in Spanish from 1 to 100 and Beyond

-Knowing how to count in Spanish is crucial for basic conversational topics, whether you’re asking about prices while shopping, telling someone what time to meet you somewhere, or telling someone what year you were born.
+Knowing numbers and how to count in Spanish is crucial for basic conversational topics, whether you’re asking about prices while shopping, telling someone what time to meet you somewhere, or telling someone what year you were born.

 Contents